sardinia travel guide, best beaches, beautiful italy travel

 Where to stay in Costa Smeralda

-Villa Del Golfo is a great low-key, super cute home base in a great area of Sardinia.
-We toyed with the Uber-bougie Cala di Volpe (where we did get lunch one of the days to see what it was all about) but are definitely glad we went with the (slightly) less expensive hotel (but bigger, nicer room – definitely upgrade your room at this hotel to one of the pool rooms!) since Sardinia is more about exploring and less of a destination where you’re spending all the time at the hotel!
+Aethos is a great low-key, super cute home base in a great area of Sardinia on our honeymoon.
+We toyed with the Uber-bougie Cala di Volpe (where we did get lunch one of the days to see what it was all about) but are definitely glad we went with the less expensive hotel (but bigger, nicer room – definitely upgrade your room at this hotel to one of the pool rooms!) since Sardinia is more about exploring and less of a destination where you’re spending all the time at the hotel, and Cala di Volpe is not very exciting, TBH!!!!

-Villa del Golfo was super cute and felt like home!
-The service was great.
+Aethos was super cute and felt like home!
+It’s a good base if you’re off exploring the island.
 They are not located directly on the beach but you don’t really need to be in Sardinia since all the best beaches aren’t hotel beaches!
 They also helped us get an amazing vespa rental for our whole trip, delivered right to the front of the hotel, which was a FAB way to see the island (you can also opt for an electric car).
 You will definitely need some way to get around the island whether it’s a car or a vespa!

 This hotel is located in the cute Canggione neighborhood and there were lots of restaurants within walking distance!